MichaelGreenNZ/MG_MA3_StartShow/README.md

   </a>
 </div>

+## Showfile breaking BUG with MA3
+* ### v2.3.0.4, Due to changes in "Pool Actions", Phasers and other things.
+The Showfile does not work correctly in this version.
-## Showfile breaking BUG with MA3 v2.1.1.5, doing a Partial Show Read will break Handle references #[] used throughout the showfile.
+* ### v2.1.1.5, doing a Partial Show Read will break Handle references #[] used throughout the showfile.
 MVR export of showfile and then import into showfile works fine!

 ## Current Showfile Version - v1.2